This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Who can let a bailiff in?

-Anyone over the age of 16 can let a bailiff into the property.
 The bailiff must withdraw without making enquiries if the only person present is a child under 12 years old.
-If the only person present is a child or is a vulnerable person, the bailiff cannot take control of goods.
+If the only person present is a child or a vulnerable person, the bailiff cannot take control of goods.

 Can bailiffs force entry?

 In some limited cases, bailiffs do not need to apply to a court for permission.
-If bailiffs are collecting for a Magistrates Court fine in respect of a criminal conviction, they are permitted to use force to break into a debtor’s property.
-County Court bailiffs and High Court enforcement officers are legally allowed to force entry to trade or business premises (but not residential homes) to chase unpaid County Court judgments or High Court judgments.
+If bailiffs are collecting for a Magistrates’ Court fine in respect of a criminal conviction, they are permitted to use force to break into a debtor’s property.
+County Court bailiffs and High Court enforcement officers are legally allowed to force entry to trade or business premises (but not residential homes) to enforce unpaid County Court judgments or High Court judgments.
 In addition, bailiffs employed by HMRC can force entry if the debt is unpaid tax.

 What belongings can a bailiff take?

-• Household equipment for basic domestic needs, including cookers, fridges, washing machines, clothes, dining tables and beds
+- household equipment for basic domestic needs (including cookers, fridges, washing machines, clothes, dining tables and beds)

 Can bailiffs take goods from outside of the home?